-This section should describe feasible alternatives, including conceptual, technological and locality alternatives to the project, and discussion of the consequences of not proceeding with the project.
+This section should describe feasible alternatives, including conceptual, technological and locality alternatives to the project or the project's components and discussion of the consequences of not proceeding with the project.
 Alternatives should be discussed in sufficient detail to enable an understanding of the reasons for preferring certain options and courses of action and rejecting others.
 Comparative environmental impacts of each alternative should be summarised.